CSDA Frequently Asked Questions

 The Doris Duke Charitable Foundation (DDCF) can award grants only to institutions that have letters from the U.S. Internal Revenue Service documenting that they have been determined to be exempt from federal income taxation as an organization described in section 501(c)(3) of the Internal Revenue Code of 1986 and that they are not a private foundation or a Type III supporting organization as defined in Section 509(a).
 Please contact firstname.lastname@example.org if you have any questions.

-For applicants from state universities: While state universities are eligible for tax-deductible contributions (and many other foundations can make grants directly to the university) DDCF must make grants to state institutions through their 501(c)(3) grant-receiving arms.
+Applicants from state universities are eligible to apply.
+State universities are eligible for tax-deductible contributions (and many other foundations can make grants directly to the university).
+However, DDCF can make grants to state institutions only through their 501(c)(3) grant-receiving arms.
 For example, applicants from the University of Texas may apply through the University of Texas Foundation.
-Contact your institution's grants office to obtain the tax ID number of the appropriate grant-receiving organization to gain access to the eligibility questionnaire and pre-proposal.
-DDCF is unable to provide information on the tax ID that applicants must use to gain access to the application site.
+During an active competition, applicants at state institutions are encouraged to contact their institution's grants office or foundation to identify the appropriate 501(c)(3) grant-receiving arm.

 What is a doctoral degree-granting institution?